windingwind/zotero-better-notes/README.md

 - `$export`: Export note
 - `$import`: Import note
 - `editor`: Note editor APIs.
 Give your script full control of contents in the note editor.
+- `note`: Note APIs.
+Parse and manipulate note content.
+- `relation`: Note relation APIs.
+Get and set note relations.
+- `utils`: Utility functions.

+### Concepts about Note-Related APIs

+In Zotero, the content of a note is stored as rich text, while when a note is opened in the note editor, it is rendered by ProseMirror as HTML.

+Most of the time, it is recommended to use the `editor` API to interact with the content of the note, as it supports undo/redo and other features provided by editor.
+The `editor` API provides a set of powerful functions to analyze and manipulate the content in the note editor.
+Most of them needs an `editor` instance as the input, you can get the instance by calling `Zotero.BetterNotes.api.editor.getEditorInstance(noteId)`.

+However, if note is not opened in the editor, you cannot get the `editor` instance.
+In this case, you can use the `note` API to interact with the content of the note.

 ## 🔧 Development